Triangle Centrality: Introduction

-We believe the stronger hypothesis required by our triangle centrality also makes it more robust to noise and adversarial gaming.
-This is because it requires the cooperation from a pair of connected vertices to contribute to the rank.
+We also believe triangle centrality is more robust to noise and adversarial gaming because it requires the cooperation from a pair of connected vertices to contribute to the rank.
+A vertex that does not have triangles cannot contribute to the importance of its neighbors.
 In contrast, an adversary or cheater could inflate the rank in measures that depend heavily on direct neighbors by spamming or creating many spurious links.

-We will give a precise, mathematical definition for our triangle centrality, but the reader should note that it is based on our specific notion of importance.
-An important vertex by our measure is therefore important by definition, but this may not align with the real-world meaning.
-We will justify the definition and demonstrate its efficacy with empirical results.
+We will give a precise, mathematical definition for our triangle centrality.
 Clearly, our centrality is of no use in triangle-free graphs, such as bipartite graphs and trees.

-The runtime for computing triangle centrality is bounded by counting triangles.
-Any vertex $v$ with $d(v)$ neighbors cannot be in more than $\binom{d(v)}{2}$ triangles, and overall there cannot be more than $\binom{n}{3} = O(n^3)$ triangles in $G$.
-Thus it follows from $m\le n^2$ that there are $\binom{\sqrt{m}}{3}=O(m\sqrt{m})$ triangles.
-Therefore an algorithm that counts or lists all triangles in $O(m\sqrt{m})$ time is optimal, and there are many such methods that are well-known~\cite{bib:ortmann_brandes2014, bib:latapy2008, bib:schank_wagner2005, bib:chu_cheng2011, bib:chu_cheng2012, bib:bjorklund2014, bib:burkhardt2016}.
-A tighter upper-bound for counting triangles is $O(m\bar\delta(G))$ time, where $\bar\delta(G)$ is a new parameter called the average degeneracy of a graph introduced in~\cite{bib:burkhardt2020}.
+We show experimentally that triangle centrality is broadly applicable to many different types of networks.
+Our empirical results demonstrate that 30\% of the time triangle centrality identified central vertices that differed with those found by five well-known centrality measures, indicating novelty without being overly specialized.
+We believe it strikes a good balance between normality and novelty, and it is asymptotically faster to compute on sparse graphs than all but the most trivial of these other measures.